 In the 1975 motor racing event, Vittorio Brambilla won in March’s torrential conditions.

 All hail the might Hercules because legend has it that this god gave us Monaco.
-If you have been to this city you understand why any traveller would be so enthusiastic to go back there because you can never get enough of this French Riviera.
+If you have been to this city you understand why any traveller would be so enthusiastic to go back there because you can never get enough of the French Riviera and the Monaco Grand Prix hospitality.

 Finesse in Holidaying